bens4lsu/theskinny-publish/Content/blog2/hurricane-katrina.md

 ---
 title: Hurricane Katrina
 date: 2005-08-31 14:37
-description: A description of my post.
+description: Even before the hurricane, I was behind in my posting, but the events in Louisiana the last few days have made it even more difficult to add to this blog.
+Here are some notes I've made about what's happening from here.
 tags: current-events, hurricanes
 id: 136
+ogImg: neworleansguy.jpg
 ---
 Even before the hurricane, I was behind in my posting, but the events in Louisiana the last few days have made it even more difficult to add to this blog.
 Here are some notes I've made about what's happening from here.

 <b>Sunday, August 28:</b>

 Mrs. theskinnyonbenny woke up with an excitement that I haven't seen in weeks.
 I don't think anyone enjoys a hurricane party followed by a good storm more than she does.

-<span class="spanEndPreview">&nbsp;</span><br /><br />I spent the day water sealing the new planter boxes that I built.
+I spent the day water sealing the new planter boxes that I built.
 The weather was beautiful during the day.
 The sky was clear, but there was a good breeze.
 After water sealing, I fixed the outdoor speakers.
 Mrs. theskinnyonbenny and two of our friends filed in through the day with ice, food, and liquor.

 In the evening, we turned on the weather channel, and started the grill.
 We had six people outside.
 I have to brag that I made some kick-ass hot dogs.
 But I was pretty exhausted, and not really in the spirit.